 ALL veterinary students EVERYWHERE

-Write a 2-page case report (1500 words or less) about an exotic companion mammal case seen at your college of veterinary medicine OR during an experience in a […]
+Write a 2-page, English-language case report (1500 words or less) about an exotic companion mammal case seen at your college of veterinary medicine OR during an experience in […]

 Save the date for this free R.A.C.E.-approved continuing education webinar, Emergency and Critical Care of Rabbits, presented by Charly Pignon, DVM, DECZM (Small Mammal) on November 7, 2018.
 Lecture topics will include emergency triage, cardiopulmonary resuscitation, analgesia, fluid therapy, and critical care nutrition.
 Register today and join us for this interactive event.